 There are so many places to get married in Georgia.
 From Atlanta's hip venues to Savannah's historic homes to the Blue Ridge Mountains, there is something for everybody.
-Another plus of getting married in Georgia: marriage licenses are affordable (one costs $56 dollars, and you can reduce the fee by taking a pre-marriage class.)
+Another plus of getting married in Georgia: marriage licenses are affordable (one costs $56 plus fees ($20), and you can reduce the fee by taking a pre-marriage class.)

 However, it can take a bit of planning.
 You and your partner both need to appear in person (often on a date scheduled by the courts) at a specific bureau to get the license.
 For help navigating the process, we turned to expert Melinda Guess.
 She gave us a step-by-step guide to how to get a marriage license in Georgia as well as pitfalls to look out for.
 The idea is to make this process as easy as possible so you can get to the fun part: getting married!